 Pack light, and pack inflatables whenever you can.

-Hat – This helps against sunburn.
-Get one that preferably that covers ears.
+- Hat – This helps against sunburn.
+Get one that preferably one that covers your ears.

-Breathable pants – Pants often work better than shorts with extra pockets often come in handy.
+- Breathable pants – Pants often work better than shorts with extra pockets often coming in handy.

 Field Camps – The final word